Bug Bounty Program FAQ

 Yes, if the operating system is officially supported by the most recent version of the product for which you're reporting the bug.
 (For a list of supported operating systems and hardware configurations see the system requirements for Firefox or Firefox for Android)

-Ultimately, the reward is determinate on the sec rating assigned (sec-high or sec-moderate/low.)
 If the preference is exposed via our Preferences Page; we consider that to be a supported configuration for Firefox.
 If the preference is enabled by default in a current Firefox channel (e.g. Nightly or Beta) it is also considered supported.
 If the preference must be configured via about:config or requires other non-standard Operating System configuration, that is typically not considered a supported configuration.
-Those vulnerabilities will typically not be rated sec-high, and will be evaluated accordingly for a bounty.
+While we may rate these issues as sec-high for our own purposes, they represent an exception to the standard bounty amounts for these ratings, and typically will not receive a bounty or, at most, a reduced bounty.

 Eligible bugs